alcharra/azure-management-tool/README.md

 5. **Role Management**:

    The tool automatically checks whether your user has the necessary role assignments for the selected subscription.
-If authorisation fails, it will attempt to create a role assignment and retry the operation.
+If authorisation fails, it will attempt to create a role assignment with a default duration of 30 minutes and retry the operation.

 ## How to Use for Firewall